KMJ-007/whatsapp-bailyes-api/Readme.md

 - i am storing the session related info in the database, i can store them in local json file and use them, but for multi device it is not good, and consistent

+- some terms and concept which you will have question:
+    - SSE is for server sent events, in case want real time updates
+    - jid: The jid is the identifier used by whatsapp for each or group.
+It use to be cc+phone@s.whatsapp.net for users and cc+phone-timestamp@g.us for groups.
+    Some times it differs due to countries with area code.
+So, check your jid while registering in the returned string and check other users jid with contact info function or you will be banned.

 - todo:

-- [ ] Creating basic routes and making it live
+- [x] Creating basic routes and making it live
-- [ ] storing the session of the existing user and using them
+- [x] storing the session of the existing user and using them
 - [ ] dockerising whole service
 - [ ] setting up the ci/cd workflow to push it to docker hub